Therapeutic Horticulture at the Gardens

 Caregivers, are you looking for a gentle, therapeutic outdoor activity to enjoy with your parent, spouse or child?
 Therapeutic Horticulture Coordinator Irene Barber is offering individualized 90-minute garden-related activities on Thursdays throughout the season.
 Enjoy time together in a supportive and nurturing atmosphere, surrounded by the uplifting beauty of our gardens.
 Participants will go home with a finished project to keep or to give a friend.
 To schedule one of these sessions or for more information, contact Irene at firstname.lastname@example.org, or call 207-633-4333, ext.
 117.

-Under the American Horticultural Therapy Association (AHTA), the definition of Horticultural Therapy (HT) is the engagement of a person in gardening-related activities, facilitated by a trained therapist, to achieve specific treatment goals.
-At the Gardens, the program was operated beginning in 2010 as non-treatment goal oriented, and was referred to as “therapeutic horticulture.”
-However, with a trained and registered horticultural therapist, beginning with the 2011 season we added a goal-treatment-oriented division at Coastal Maine Botanical Gardens.
-Landscape Designer and Horticulturalist Irene Brady Barber was hired as an intern in 2010 to run the pilot program, coordinating the gardening activities according to group and individual abilities.
+According to the American Horticultural Therapy Association (AHTA), the definition of Horticultural Therapy (HT) is the engagement of a person in garden-related activities, facilitated by a trained therapist, to achieve specific treatment goals.
+At the Gardens, the therapeutic horticulture program began in 2010 as a non-treatment goal oriented series.
+Landscape Designer and Horticulturalist Irene Brady Barber was hired as an intern to run the pilot program, coordinating the garden-related activities according to group and individual abilities.
 Irene is enrolled in the Horticultural Therapy Institute to become a certified horticultural therapist, which will enable her to conduct horticultural therapy sessions.